Mission

 During the build season, programmers get hands-on coding experience working on the competition robot.
 The members also learn how to solder and wire when preparing the robot wiring before competitions.

-Build Team
+Mechanical Team

-Build team members focus on the design and construction of the competition robot.
+Mechanical team members focus on the design and construction of the competition robot.

-Build members learn how to use Inventor and CAD to design and create professional-level drawings that are sent to a local manufacturing company to be produced.
+Mechanical members learn how to use Inventor and CAD to design and create professional-level drawings that are sent to a local manufacturing company to be produced.
 The members also learn how to operate tools in the shop through hands-on experience.

 Business Team